 Limited companies must have unique names registered with Companies House and can’t be in use with another group.
 A limited company exists as a separate person – it’s a place you work, it’s not you.

-At the beginning you may not have any other directors or shareholders in your limited company, only yourself.
+In the beginning, you may not have any other directors or shareholders in your limited company, only yourself.
 But you can structure it so that you take on less risk with the help of two groups.

 You can run the company with fellow directors and leave the ownership up to a board of shareholders.
 Or, you can stay with the shareholders and focus on hiring and overseeing a group of directors.